alpinelinux/alpine-backup/README.md

 ### Profiles

-Profiles are a setup of LBU pre/post scripts.
+Profiles are a set of LBU pre/post scripts.
 To use these scripts you should symlink (or copy) them from the profile directory to one of the following dirs:

-* `pre-package.d` (scripts run before LBU creates its backup)
+* `/etc/lbu/pre-package.d` (scripts run before LBU creates its backup)
-* `post-package.d` (scripts run after LBU created its backup)
+* `/etc/lbu/post-package.d` (scripts run after LBU created its backup)

 These profiles/scripts will be run by busybox run-parts which means they cannot have an extension and need to be executable.
 If you need to run these scripts